 \section{The change of index formula}

-This section is devoted to comparing the indices $\ind_{\delta} D^+(Z_+,g, \beta)$ for different values of $\delta \in \R$; the formulation at the end~\eqref{E:index} is similar to~\cite[Theorem 1.2]{LM} but with a rather different proof.
+This section is devoted to comparing the indices $\ind_{\delta} D^+(Z_+,g, \beta)$ for different values of $\delta \in \R$.
+We continue to assume that the pair $(g,\beta)$ belongs to a regular path even though it need not be regular itself.
+The resulting formula \eqref{E:index} contains as a special case the formula of \cite[Theorem 1.2]{LM}\;(so in particular we provide a new and rather different proof of the latter).
 The indices $\ind D^+ (Z_+,g,\beta)$ for different $g$ and $\beta$ will be compared in the next section.